edwardcallahan/conductr-ansible/README.md

 ## Setup

 ConductR is **not** provided by this repository.
 Visit the [Customer Portal](https://together.lightbend.com/) to download or [Lightbend.com](https://www.lightbend.com/products/conductr) to sign up to evaluate Lightbend Production Suite.
+Developers should use the [developer sandbox](https://www.lightbend.com/product/conductr/developer) to validate bundle packaging and execution.

 Copy the ConductR deb (conductr_x.y.z_all.deb) *and* the ConductR-Agent deb (conductr-agent_x.y.z_all.deb) installation package into the `conductr/files` folder in your local copy of this repo.
 The installation package will be uploaded from this folder by the ConductR play to each of the EC2 instances for installation.